romilly/start-apl/manuscript/Chapter2.md

 products in several countries you might have a three-dimensional array showing international sales by product, by country and by month.

-If you have thre products, two countries and sales figures for four quarters your array would have shape 3 2 4.
+If you have three products, two countries and sales figures for four quarters your array would have shape 3 2 4.

-You can create such an aray like this:
+You can create such an array like this:

 ~~~~~~~~
       international_sales ← 3 2 4⍴ 7 4 6 8 7 6 6 9 8 5 5 4 7 4 6 8 6 7 6 5 7 4 6 9